zuluchaka/tradingplan/README.md

 ## Trading Journal Content and Review

-At the end of each month, I will review my trading journal (provided by Brokers) to determine whether any modifications to my trading plan seem warranted by the results it obtained over the preceding three months.
+At the end of each week/month , I will review my trading journal (provided by Brokers) to determine whether any modifications to my trading plan seem warranted by the results it obtained over the preceding weeks/months.

 ## PRE-SESSION ROUTINE

-To bring cconsistency and predictability. create a confortable environment and reduce stress, less emotions, better decision making, better profits
+To bring consistency and predictability, i will verify that:
+- I am in a confortable environment and quiet, without stress, less emotions to make better decisions and better profits

 ## currency pairs
 Identification of the Optimal Pairs to Trade and Optimal Entry
-- EURUSD
+- All 28 FX pairs: (AUD, CAD, CHF, EUR, GBP, JPY, NZD, USD)
+   * AUDCAD, AUDCHF, AUDJPY, AUDNZD, AUDUSD
+   * CADCHF, CADJPY
+   * CHFJPY
+   * EURAUD, EURCAD, EURCHF, EURGBP, EURJPY, EURNZD, EURUSD
+   * GBPAUD, GBPCAD, GBPCHF, GBPJPY, GBPNZD, GBPUSD
+   * NZDCAD, NZDCHF, NZDJPY, NZDUSD
-- USDJPY
+   * USDCAD, USDCHF, USDJPY

-- GBPUSD
-- GBPJPY
-- XAUUSD
+- Commodities: XAUUSD (Gold)
-- US30
+- Indices: US30, SP500, ...

 ## Trading sessions (My Business Hours)